Date First Published: 06 July 2017 – Classic Rock Radio (UK)

 Some days ago I got sick of watching the political cable news channels, and picking up the remote, I spoke right into it saying;

 I’m a second-year subscriber.
 Started out with their snail mail Blu-ray/DVD service.
-Seriously good turn around.
+Seriously good turnaround.
 While staying in Pennsylvania, I watched about 50 movies in nine months (Dec 2015 – Sept 2016).

-Voice command remote is awesome!
+The voice command remote is awesome!
 Seconds after I spoke, Netflix’s streaming service appeared on my TV.
 Once signed in, the first thing I saw was a promotion for a brand new series they just debuted called; GLOW (Gorgeous Ladies Of Wrestling).
 A comedy/drama about the making of a professional female wrestling cable TV program.
 It all takes place in the 1980’s.
 Inspired by a true story.

 The promo image(s) Netflix uses/used for GLOW is very enticing.
 Caught my eye.

 Of course, my first reaction was to pass and scroll immediately down to my list.
 Am into season 5 of a comedy sitcom called; 30 Rock.
 Well written!
 Very funny!
 I totally missed the show when it first aired.
 Was going to eat dinner, and watch an episode of that.
 Instead, I added ‘GLOW’ to my list, and before I knew it, was watching the ‘pilot’ episode.
 Finished the debut season within a few days.
 Decided “GLOW” was something I could write about.
 Started doing research.
 Taking a break, I stepped out for a bit.
 Got some good smoke from ‘Verts Neighborhood Dispensary’ here in Fort Collins, and a big bottle of Mike’s Hard Lemonade on the way home.
 Viewed all ten episodes of GLOW again, in a row.
 A little over a half hour long each.
-I proved that it’s possible to sit down and binge watch the whole thing.
+I proved that it’s possible to sit down and binge-watch the whole thing.
 Would need to devote about five to six hours of your life.
 You can do an old time ‘intermission’ like they did back in the day when a movie contained many reels, or the theater wanted to sell more snack food.
 I did bathroom breaks.

-Uncle GdiscussesGLOW (Gorgeous Ladies Of Wrestling)
+“Uncle G” discusses … GLOW (Gorgeous Ladies Of Wrestling)

 When it comes to a movie or a new series, if I’m not interested 20 minutes into something I’m watching, then it’s bye-bye whatever it is.
 I’m even harder on Netflix’s stand-up comedians.
-Five minutes into their act and I’ll decide if I want to go on any further.
+Five minutes into their act, and I’ll decide if I want to go on any further.
 After all, only so much time in a day.
 In that situation, it’s pretty cut and dry.
 Their act either makes me laugh, or it doesn’t.
 Here comes the thumb down rating.

 I’m not sure if I was completely hooked twenty minutes into the 37-minute first episode (Pilot) of GLOW.
 All I know is I kept on watching.
-And yes, by the time it was over, I already had decided to watch episode two in which was entitled; ‘Slouch.Submit.’
+And yes, by the time it was over, I already had decided to watch episode two which was entitled; ‘Slouch.Submit.’
 With a title like that, how could I not?

 GLOW (Gorgeous Ladies Of Wrestling) is an adult comedy/drama.
-Behind the scenes includes some heavy hitters in the entertainment industry, associated with past shows you might recognize; Jenji Kohan (Orange Is The New Black), Liz Flahive (Nurse Jackie_Homeland), and Carly Mensch (Weeds).
+Behind the scenes include some heavy hitters in the entertainment industry, associated with past shows you might recognize; Jenji Kohan (Orange Is The New Black), Liz Flahive (Nurse Jackie_Homeland), and Carly Mensch (Weeds).

 In front of the camera, is a wonderful main cast, and a bunch of equally wonderful, supporting actors/actresses.